tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * Today's class is brief but may be challenging for students.
 Take extra time during the activities today to ensure that students can follow along.

-* A few students may want to go even deeper into the theory and math behind RNNs, but it would be best to direct those in-depth discussions to office hours.
-Encourage students to review the reference links and to think about ways that they might be able to incorporate RNNs into their projects.
+* A few students may want to take a deeper dive into the theory and math behind RNNs; save those in-depth discussions for office hours.
+Encourage students to review the reference links and think about ways that they might be able to incorporate RNNs into their projects.

 ### Sample Class Video (Highly Recommended)